 Elana hovered in the hallway outside of her father’s study with a snuffed-out lantern in her hand, waiting for confirmation of what she already suspected: that something was amiss.
 Her mother had been behaving oddly since noon, distant in a way that had struck Elana as more distracted than cold.

-That in and of itself was a surefire sign that things were happening behind Elana’s back that she wasn’t allowed to know about, a cue she’d learned to track like a bloodhound.
+That alone was a surefire sign that things were happening behind Elana’s back that she wasn’t allowed to know about, a cue she’d learned to track like a bloodhound.

-She’d also learned that the only way to loop herself in, to glean any insight into her parents’ odd shifts, was to eavesdrop.
+She’d also learned that the only way to glean any insight into her parents’ odd shifts was to eavesdrop.
 Because her parents never told her anything—no one did.

 Elana closed her eyes, trying to focus on the muffled conversation coming through the door.